-preferred\language This is the list's preferred language, which is the language that the list administrative pages will be displayed in.
+- preferred_language This is the list's preferred language, which is the language that the list administrative pages will be displayed in.
 Also any messages sent to the list owners by Mailman will be sent in this language.
-This option is presented as a drop-down list containing the language enabled in the available\languages variable.

-available\languages This set of checkboxes contains all the natural languages that your site administrator has made available to your mailing lists.
-Select any language that you'd either like your members to be able to view the list in, or that you'd like to be able to use in your list's preferred\language variable.

-encode\ascii\prefixes If your mailing list's preferred language uses a non-ASCII character set and the subject\prefix contains non-ASCII characters, the prefix will always be encoded according to the relevant standards.
+This option is presented as a drop-down list containing the languages enabled in the available_languages variable. - available_languages This set of checkboxes contains all the natural languages that your site administrator has made available to your mailing lists.
+Select any language that you'd either like your members to be able to view the list in, or that you'd like to be able to use in your list's preferred_language variable. - encode_ascii_prefixes If your mailing list's preferred language uses a non-ASCII character set and the subject_prefix contains non-ASCII characters, the prefix will always be encoded according to the relevant standards.
 However, if your subject prefix contains only ASCII characters, you may want to set this option to Never to disable prefix encoding.
 This can make the subject headers slightly more readable for users with mail readers that don't properly handle non-ASCII encodings.